johnsellin93/grab/README.md

 Useful when capturing complete implementation context for `grab`.

-Large functions spanning hundreds of lines can be selected in a single action, making it easy to export entire execution paths to the clipboard for AI-assisted analysis.
+Functions spanning hundreds of lines can be selected in a single action, making it easy to export entire execution paths without manually scrolling, selecting, or risking partial copies.
 ```vim
 nnoremap <silent> <C-s> :call SelectWholeFunction()<CR>
 nnoremap <silent> <M-s> :call SelectWholeFunction()<CR>